Torres-ssf/shortster-api/README.md

 - Description

   - Creates a new Shortster object into the system.
+This route does not requires authentication, but verifies if a JSON web token was provided within the request header.
+If a token is found, then it will try to extract the user ID from it and assign it to the Shortster object.
+If no token is found the Shortster will be created with a null value for the `user_id` property.
+A JSON web token can be created using the create session route.

 - Body Params